 Sometimes you’ll get behind a small, relatively-unknown stock that gains a bunch of momentum.
 You won’t want to bail, but eventually you will have to.
 Owning small stocks that are on a tear is a good way to make money, but you need to know when to sell because, sooner or later, all hot stocks will implode.

-You need to figure out when the interest in the stock has peaked, and the best way to do that is to check the analyst coverage, Cramer says.
+You need to figure out when the interest in the stock has peaked, and the best way to do that is to check the analyst coverage, Cramer said.
 A good rule of thumb is that once a hot stock has four analysts covering it, the run is probably coming to an end.

 Analyst coverage is a pretty accurate indicator of how much general awareness and interest there is in a particular stock.
 Hot stocks get tapped out when there’s no one left to be attracted to them; when all the people who are going to buy have already bought.
 And by the time that happens, you need to be out.